 Code . (will open up VS or your default IDE)

-Powershel is dotnet in command line.
+Powershell is dotnet in command line.

 This means that you can hit . and it will pull up a bunch of options of commands you can do.

 I.e. if you type; “this is a test”.
 Which will give all methods that are available after the dot.
 Allows us to easily work with a CLI as well while we learn C